mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 Thanks to ``<TODO: SOMEONE>``, for their guidance in pointing out that headless Chrome and remote debugging is a scary combination.

+// todo:
+thank "wardolphin"
+thank @noncetonic from black sun labs (https://blacksunhackers.club/) change elon to something not an old meme